RetroStack/TRS-80-Model-I-Jap20-E1/README.md

 To work with this KiCAD project, you'll need the RetroStack libraries for KiCAD.
 Please [follow this link](https://www.github.com/RetroStack/KiCAD-Libraries) to access and install these libraries.

+## Contributions

+A big thank you to *Howard Bowe* for donating the Japanese Model 1 (Jap-20).
+His contribution made it possible to create such a detailed and accurate replica through reverse engineering.

 ## Main TRS-80 Model 1 Repository

 For additional resources related to the TRS-80 Model 1, be sure to check out the [central page for the TRS-80 Model 1](https://www.github.com/RetroStack/TRS-80-Model-I) on [RetroStack](https://www.github.com/RetroStack).